top of page

 Engaging with additional partners that focus on developing particular skills can help you fill critical gaps.
 Tom Vranas of Zentro Internet has called on specific partners to recruit the talent he needs across various roles.

 “For our construction positions, we mainly use Lincoln College of Technology.
-Their team are incredible partners - both in training students to be ready for work, but also to help us attract, hire, and retain talent.
+[They] are incredible partners - both in training students to be ready for work, [and] also to help us attract, hire, and retain talent.
 For engineering positions, we use i.c. stars.
-And for general positions, we work with the Chicago Cook Workforce Partnership, Youth Job Center (YJC), Per Scholas, CompTIA, RiseKit, Safer Foundation, Upkey, My Computer Career, and others.”
+And for general positions, we work with The Chicago Cook Workforce Partnership, Youth Job Center (YJC), Per Scholas, CompTIA, RiseKit, Safer Foundation, Upkey, My Computer Career, and others.”
 Tom Vranas, Chief of Staff, Innovation & People, Zentro Internet

 If your goals include diversifying your pool of candidates, consider adding partners that prioritize specific underrepresented populations.
 For example, Don Biernacki at Related Midwest has been intentional about seeking a diverse talent pipeline to fill senior roles.
-To that end, the firm has worked with the Federation of Women Contractors and the Hispanic American Construction Industry Association (HACIA).
+The firm has worked with the Federation of Women Contractors and the Hispanic American Construction Industry Association (HACIA).
 Don says, "Both organizations are leaders in serving their respective communities and have been dependable partners for our organization.”

 Add Services

 Another incremental growth strategy is to add services.
-If you've had success with recruiting and hiring, and have built trust with a partner, you could try a customized train-to-hire program.
-If your onboarding is in good shape but retention isn't quite up to par, work with a partner to analyze the issues, and consider wraparound services or inclusivity training for supervisors.
+If you've had success with recruiting and hiring, and have built trust with a partner, you could try creating a customized train-to-hire program with them.
+If your onboarding is in good shape but retention isn't quite up to par, work with a partner to analyze the issues, and consider offering wraparound services or inclusivity training for supervisors.

 One example of an additional service is BMORE Bound, a post-employment mentoring program at Bank of Montreal (BMO).
-BMORE Bound is a refinement of the BMORE program that contributes to employee retention and success.
+BMORE Bound is an extension of the BMORE hiring program that contributes to employee retention and success.
 BMO relies on external partners to do "nuanced and difficult" work to support its team members.

 Add Subsidies